 Now that you know two effective keyword targeting strategies, let me explain how to create content assets that actually perform well in Google.

-Because they don't use the right strategy.
+Because they aren’t using the right strategy.
 There are two ways to create keyword-targeted content assets:

-- Create a content asset that is dramatically BETTER than what is currently on the 1st page of Google for your target keyword
+- Create a content asset/page that is BETTER than what is currently on the 1st page of Google for your target keyword

-- Create a content asset that is dramatically DIFFERENT than what is currently on the 1st page of Google for your target keyword
+- Create a content asset/page that is DIFFERENT than what is currently on the 1st page of Google for your target keyword